Bereavement Counselling for Children…

 Ahead Psychology is an established and trusted private practice of Brisbane North psychologists.

 Our psychologists provide expert, patient centred care in a compassionate and confidential environment.
 We are passionate about helping people find strength and joy in themselves, their work, their relationships, their families and their lives and can help with wide range of emotional, behavioural and interpersonal problems including bereavement counselling for children.
-To find out more about our psychologists, or book an appointment please call (07) 3352 3577 or to book online click here.
+To find out more about our psychologists, or book an appointment please call us on (07) 3352 3577 or use our online Request a Booking form